 - a copy of IRS 501(c)3 determination letter

-If you are using a fiscal sponsor, you must also include a letter from the organization stating that they agree to serve as your fiscal sponsor for the project, along with their proof of 501(c)3 status.
+If you are using a fiscal sponsor, you must include a letter from the organization stating that they agree to serve as your fiscal sponsor for the project, along with their proof of 501(c)3 status.

 - Production & Family Grant, 2019 Presenting Commitment

 If you are applying for a production grant you will need to have proof of a commitment with a presenter for 2019 included in your application.
-If you are unable to get a commitment by the September 11 application postmark deadline, you can have some additional time.
-The final deadline for this is November 1, you may send this follow up proof in the form of a PDF.
+If you are unable to get a commitment by the September 10 application postmark deadline, you can have some additional time.
+The final deadline for this is November 1, send this follow up proof as a PDF.

 Video Sample Submission

 - Video Footage

 Video Footage is a requirement for all applicants.
 If you are applying for a Production or Family Grant the video needs to be of the project for which you are applying.
 Workshop Grant applicants may submit video of a past performance, however half of your video needs to be of the proposed project.
 The video must emphasize the puppetry in the piece.

 - All video submissions should be high quality .mov, .m4v, or .mp4 files.